nextgis/docs_toolbox/source/gpxmerge.rst

    :align: center
    :width: 20cm

-   Multiplte murged tracks on a Web Map
+   Multiple merged tracks on a Web Map

 Additionaly, some apps and devices in case of power down leave GPX file without closing tags, making them impossible to open in some programms.
 This instrument fixes such files.